-- The advanced training consists of 3-hours of contact time with Amy and 2-hours devoted to the reading.
+- The advanced training consists of 3-hours of recording module time with Amy and 2-hours devoted to the reading.

-- Members of the Institute for the Study of Birth, Breath, and Death pay $65 for the training.
+- Members of INELDA the Institute for the Study of Birth, Breath, and Death pay $50 for the training.
 All are welcome to join the Institute.
 Learn more about membership.